-Staff Selection Commission will conduct SSC MTS 2017 Re-Exam on 16 Sep to 26 Oct 26 2017.
-The SSC MTS Paper 1 will be conducted as per the new scheme of examination.
-Under it, the candidates will have to solve 100 questions instead of 150.
-Since, the examination was cancelled, the Commission has again released the admit card for the registered candidates.
-On the exam day, the candidates will have to carry new SSC MTS 2017 hall tickets.
-SSC Multi Tasking Staff (MTS) Recruitment 2017 will be done to fill 8300 posts of Multi Tasking (Non-Technical) Staff in different States and Union Territories.
-Check details on selection process, eligibility criteria, exam pattern, cutoff, etc of SSC MTS 2017.
+Staff Selection Commission (SSC) conducted SSC MTS 2017 Re-Exam from September 16 to October 26, 2017.
+The SSC MTS Paper 1 was conducted as per the new scheme of examination.
+Under it, the candidates had to solve 100 questions instead of 150.
+The Commission has released the answer key of SSC MTS 2017.
+It has been released online and the candidates can challenge it until November 26, 2017.
+Check details on the selection process, eligibility criteria, answer key, cutoff, result etc of SSC MTS 2017 from this page.

 - Exam Pattern Paper I – Has Changed.
 Check details below.